 The American Academy of Dermatology recommends a sunscreen that’s at least SPF 30, water resistant, and provides broad-spectrum coverage.
 Remember to re-apply every two hours or when you get wet.

 Make sure your sunscreen bottle is 100 ml or less (3.4 ounces) if you’re bringing it inside your carry-on bag.
-If you’re bringing a bigger bottle, place it in your checked baggage per TSA liquids rule or they may confiscate it at the airport (and you’d have to buy the same product with a price markup on the Strip).
+If you’re bringing a bigger bottle, place it in your checked baggage per TSA liquids rule or they might confiscate it at the airport (and you’d have to buy the same product with a price markup on the Strip).

 So you want to wear 3-inch heels or your new fancy (and stiff) leather oxfords.
 You’ll definitely look striking in those, but your feet will hate you.